Generalized Dualities and Supergroups: Introduction

 The discussion of generalized parallelizable superspaces and generalized supercosets in sections \ref{S:GPS} and \ref{S:GCoset} is not really any different from their bosonic analogues: in effect, we simply insert a grading.
 In order to apply these results to supergravity, we must further impose additional $\kappa$-symmetry constraints on the generalized flux tensors.
 We review these in section \ref{S:SUGRA} and discuss how they can be imposed in two specific cases: these are the so-called $\lambda$ and $\eta$ deformations of the $\g{AdS}_5 \times \g{S}^5$ superstring.
 The $\lambda$ deformation \cite{Hollowood:2014qma} (building off earlier work \cite{Sfetsos:2013wia,Hollowood:2014rla}) arises from a deformation of the non-abelian T-dual of the $\g{AdS}_5 \times \g{S}^5$ superstring.
 The $\eta$ deformation \cite{Delduc:2013qra, Delduc:2014kha} is a type of Yang-Baxter $\sigma$-model \cite{Klimcik:2002zj, Klimcik:2008eq} (see also \cite{Delduc:2013fga}).
 Remarkably, these two different deformations preserve the integrable structure of the superstring, and this property has driven interest in them.
-From our perspective, these models are interesting because they can be very simply understood in the context of Poisson-Lie T-duality for the double Lie groups $G \times G$ and $G^{\mathbb C}$, respectively, where $G$ is the superisometry group $\g{PSU}(2,2|4)$ of the $\g{AdS}_5 \times \g{S}^5$ superstring.
-This interpretation was given in the language of $\cE$-models for the bosonic sector in \cite{Klimcik:2015gba}.
+From our perspective, these models are interesting because they can be very simply understood in the context of Poisson-Lie T-duality for the double Lie groups $G \times G$ and $G^{\mathbb C}$, respectively, where $G$ is the superisometry group $\g{PSU}(2,2|4)$ of the $\g{AdS}_5 \times \g{S}^5$ superstring.\footnote{This particular duality between $\sigma$-models on $G\times G$ and $G^{\mathbb C}$ has been known for some time \cite{Ivanov:1987yv}.
+We thank Evgeny Ivanov for pointing out this reference.} This interpretation was given in the language of $\cE$-models for the bosonic sector in \cite{Klimcik:2015gba}.
 Our main task in section \ref{S:SUGRA} is to extend this to the fully supersymmetric case.

 In addressing the $\lambda$ and $\eta$ models, we proceed ahistorically, and in fact, anti-chronologically.
 Beginning with the underlying double Lie structure of $G \times G$ and $G^{\mathbb C}$, we will seek to build a generalized supervielbein $\cV_\cM{}^\cA$ whose flux tensor $\cF_{\cA \cB \cC}$ obeys the $\kappa$-symmetry constraints \eqref{E:FluxConstraint1} and \eqref{E:FluxConstraint2}.
 For each case, there turns out to be a single one-parameter family, and this leads inexorably to the $\lambda$ and $\eta$ models upon identifying the underlying constituents of the Green-Schwarz action.
 All supergravity fields, including the Ramond-Ramond field strengths, are read directly off from the supervielbein and match the results derived by analyzing the respective Green-Schwarz $\sigma$-models \cite{Borsato:2016ose}.